6 min. read

 The ability to visualize the coming weeks and campaigns is the most obvious benefit of a content calendar.
 Before you start planning content, a smart step is to map out any events that could influence or inspire the coming weeks.

-These could include holidays, events, popular series premiere’s or finales.
+These could include holidays, events or even popular series’ premieres or finales.
 Ask around for ideas.
 From classic calendar events such as holidays to more niche ones like May the 4th (ask your IT guy), each could furnish ideas and opportunities for content.
 Your company’s non-social campaigns could too, as well as benefit from some social support.